St. Patrick's Day

 Nolo

-Here is a list of the state laws about the effect that pregnancy has on health care directives.
+Here is a list of state laws about the effect that pregnancy has on health care directives.

-No Effect = The law in your state does not allow your document directing health care to take effect when you are pregnant.
+No Effect: The law in your state does not allow your document directing health care to take effect when you are pregnant.

-To Term = The law in your state will not allow your document directing health care to take effect if you are pregnant and your doctors believe the fetus could be brought to term while you are receiving life-sustaining treatment.
+To Term: The law in your state will not allow your document directing health care to take effect if you are pregnant and your doctors believe the fetus could be brought to term while you are receiving life-sustaining treatment.

-No Statute = Your state does not have any law about prohibiting withdrawal of life support if you are pregnant.
+No Statute: Your state does not have any law about prohibiting withdrawal of life support if you are pregnant.

 Alabama